-LiveAgent is multi-channel live chat software designed for small- and medium-sized businesses.
-This platform combines live chat and email ticketing so you can stay on top of customer support no matter how you connect.
+LiveAgent (opens in new tab) offers one of the best live chat software (opens in new tab) platforms for small- and medium-sized businesses.
+LiveAgent combines live chat and email ticketing so you can stay on top of customer support no matter how you connect.
 It offers a number of useful features, including automated ticket routing and internal coordination tools.

 So is LiveAgent right for your business?
 In our LiveAgent review, we’ll cover everything you need to know about this helpdesk solution.

 LiveAgent offers a free plan that’s surprisingly full-featured.
 You get one live chat button, ticketing for one email address, and call center support for a single phone number.
 The big catch is that there are few advanced features, and the platform only captures up to seven days of your support history.

 Paid plans start at $15 per agent per month for email ticketing only.
 You can connect an unlimited number of email accounts with a Ticketing plan (opens in new tab).
 The Ticket+Chat plan (opens in new tab) costs $29 per agent per month and adds live chat and real-time visitor monitoring.
 You can add social media accounts, but they each cost an extra $39 per month.
 The All-inclusive Plan (opens in new tab) costs $39 per agent per month and offers unlimited social media integration, audit logs, and call center support.

 You can try out the All-inclusive plan for two weeks before signing up for a subscription.